jkjung-avt/tensorrt_demos/README.md

    $ cd tensorrt_demos
    ```

-2. Build the TensorRT engine from the trained googlenet (ILSVRC2012) model.
-Note that I downloaded the trained model files from [BVLC caffe](https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet) and have put a copy of all necessary files in this repository.
+2. Build the TensorRT engine from the pre-trained googlenet (ILSVRC2012) model.
+Note that I downloaded the pre-trained model files from [BVLC caffe](https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet) and have put a copy of all necessary files in this repository.

    ```shell
    $ cd ${HOME}/project/tensorrt_demos/googlenet